 SP,RP - LAD

-Tony Gonsolin was handed a no-decision on Tuesday when he allowed one run on three hits with four strikeouts and two walks over 1 2/3 innings in the Dodgers 3-1 win over the Rays in Game 6 to win the World Series.
+RHP Tony Gonsolin didn't factor into the decision on Monday when he allowed one run on four hits with three walks and five strikeouts over 3 2/3 innings in the Dodgers' 3-1 win over the Phillies.

 Gonsolin fared better on Monday than he did in his season debut when he walked five batters over 1 2/3 innings.
 He allowed an RBI single to Bryce Harper in the first inning and did issue three free passes but he was able to strike out five.
 He's clearly still working out the kinks after a long stint on the injured list earlier this season.
 He now owns a 3.38 ERA, 2.63 WHIP, and a 9:8 K/BB ratio over 5 1/3 innings.
 He gets the D-Backs in his next start this weekend.
 He should continue to get stretched out as the starts continue to add up.

 RHP Tony Gonsolin labored through his season debut on Wednesday when he allowed one run on two hits with five walks and four strikeouts over 1 2/3 innings as the Dodgers beat the Pirates 2-1.

 Gonsolin has obvious control issues in his season debut on Wednesday.
 He needed 66 pitches--33 strikes--just to get through his 1 2/3 innings.
 He still managed to punch out four but the five walks are tough to stomach.
 It could have been rust considering this was his first start of the year.
 He'll look to rebound in his next scheduled start against the Phillies.
 Fantasy managers may want to wait and see how he performs in that one before they feel comfortable starting him.

 Dodgers RHP Tony Gonsolin (shoulder) will make his 2021 debut on Wednesday against the Pirates.